codarrenvelvindron/codarren.github.io/_posts/2020-01-01-Making-own-blog-5-minutes.md

 My aim has always been to share what I know or at least improve on what already exists.

 But... time is limited.

-Using wordpress, is almost a sysadmin full time job.
+And using wordpress, is almost a sysadmin full time job.

 I'd have to install updates to wordpress and make sure that any plugin is up-to-date.